raphaelquast/EOmaps/docs/contribute.rst

 Hey!
 Nice to see that you're interested in contributing to `EOmaps <https://github.com/raphaelquast/EOmaps>`_!

-If you need help to get started or got some questions, open a new `Issue on GitHub <https://github.com/raphaelquast/EOmaps/issues>`_ or post a message on `gitter <https://app.gitter.im/#/room/#EOmaps:gitter.im>`_ and I'll see what I can do!
+If you need help to get started or got some questions, open a new `Issue on GitHub <https://github.com/raphaelquast/EOmaps/issues>`_, start a `Discussion on GitHub <https://github.com/raphaelquast/EOmaps/discussions>`_ or post a message on `gitter <https://app.gitter.im/#/room/#EOmaps:gitter.im>`_ and I'll see what I can do!

 Any contributions are welcome!